YangXuran/cachebenchmark/README.md

 - -n: set the program's nice value.
 The default is -20 (the highest priority).

-- -c: use memcpy for testing performance.

-- -u: use the bandwidth testing program to measure performance.
+- -f: use which routine to test. [memcpy | bandwidth].

 - -j: set a custom task name.